dgva/test_repo/README.md

 # test_repo
-Repository to learn how to use git.
+Repository to learn how to use git, and overal testing.
 This will be a wild ride!

+---
+## Test area

 Let's get more tests in the belt, shall we?
 More tests. blahblahblahblahblahblahblahblahblahblahblah